clef/clef-wordpress/readme.txt

 If you don't already have a Clef account, download the Clef app for your [iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.clef) device and sign up.

-You will then need to register as a developer at https://developer.clef.io and [create a new application](https://developer.clef.io/applications/new) for your site.
-For the "iFrame parent URL", enter the address of your WordPress login page (i.e. `http://www.example.com/wp-login.php`) and tell Clef you need permission to see users' Email, First Name, and Last Name.
+With your Clef app in hand, visit the Clef settings page in your Wordpress admin panel and walk through the setup wizard.

-If you have any questions about registering with Clef or signing up as a developer, contact Clef support at info@clef.io
+If you have any questions or problems, don't hesitate to contact Clef support at support@getclef.com.

-Once your site is registered, Clef will give you "Application ID" and "Application Secret" codes.
-Paste these codes in the Clef configuration screen on your WordPress site, by selecting "Settings", then "Clef".
-Save your changes and you're all set to start using Clef with your site.

 == Frequently Asked Questions ==

-= Can anyone use my phone to log into a site using Clef? =

-The Clef app is protected by a four-digit PIN you set up when you register.
-This should be a different PIN than the one you use to unlock your phone.

 = What if I lose my phone? =

-Visit [Clef's "lost phone" page](https://clef.io/lost) to deactivate your phone and disconnect it from your Clef account.
+Visit [Clef's "lost phone" page](https://getclef.com/lost) to deactivate your phone and disconnect it from your Clef account.

 = How much does Clef cost? =

-Clef is free for sites that have less than 10,000 unique users logging in with Clef per month and costs half a cent per user per month for larger sites.

-= Who owns Clef users' data? =

-Clef only provides user data with the user's explicit permission, but once granted, ownership of the data is transferred with the data.
-You own any data about a user provided to you by Clef and use of that data is subject to your Terms of Service and Privacy Policy.
+Clef is 100% free.

 = Can existing users on my site sign in with Clef? =